-So if anything, please take these lists (mine included) as suggestions and insight, and consider yourself armed with knowledge on what your experience may entail abroad.
-As for this list I came up with, these are things that I learned along my year teaching English in Spain, however, knowing them ahead of time could have saved me a little bit of stress and certain disappointment lol, so without further ado, here are 5 things I wish I would have known before teaching English in Spain.
+So if anything, please take these lists you find on the internet similar to this one (mine included) as suggestions and insight, and consider yourself equipped with knowledge on what your experience may entail abroad.
+As for this list I came up with, these are things that I learned during my year teaching English in Spain.
+Though the learning of these lessons is what added to my overall experience (which I LOVED), knowing them ahead of time could have saved me a little bit of stress and certain disappointment, which I want to spare you from.
+So without further ado, here are 5 things I wish I would have known before teaching English in Spain.

 1. Lower your classroom expectations

 Though it’s great that you are starting the year strong with the following…

 - Contacting the teachers you are working with